-- When engaging in Clinical Improvement Activities, follow guidelines based on your specific practice size.
+- When engaging in Improvement Activities (IA), follow guidelines based on your specific practice size.

-- Submit only the required number of Clinical Improvement Activities for the given measurement year, because the following year, you may need to pick a different activity.
+- Submit only the required number of Improvement Activities (IA) for the given measurement year as there are no extra points for extra activities.

 With the shift to MIPS and value-based care, orthopaedic surgeons and their teams can thrive by adapting and utilizing technology that fits within their workflows and that helps them understand how they are performing in real time, both within their own practices and compared with their peers nationwide.

 Jason Weisstein, MD, MPH, FACS is the Medical Director of Orthopedics at Modernizing Medicine.